Ziqi-Li/GEO4162C/README.md

 We will be using Canvas/Github sites for hosting course materials.
 Students are expected to check sites regularly for announcements, lecture slides, materials, grades, assignments, and other postings.

 Students will use [Google Colaboratory](https://research.google.com/colaboratory/) for python coding.
+A Google Account is required.

 ## Textbooks